 It's sometimes referred to as "groove paneling" and "tongue and groove paneling"( aka beadboard).

 Wainscoting can also include the more formal application of "raised paneling" and "recessed paneling", where moldings are used to create a detailed look.
 There is also "board and batten", my personal Fav!

-I used the Board and Batten technique for my master bathroom, but I did the faux version: just using the battens, an apron,a cap, a shelf, and a baseboard over drywall.
-I painted and sealed it all one color so it looks like wainscoting.
-I used MDF (medium density fiberboard) approximately $35.00 for a 8'x10' sheet-SUCH A DEAL!
-And if I do say so myself-LOOKS TERRIFIC!More about how I did it later...
+I used the easy Board and Batten technique for my master bathroom wainscoting, but I did the faux version and did it the easy way by doing it myself with MDF and some simple cuts and measuring: Using battens, an apron, a cap, a shelf, and a baseboard over drywall.
+I painted and sealed it all one color so it looks like real wainscoting.

 My Bathroom Done With A Board And Batten Technique

 All wainscoting, whatever style you choose or way you choose to do it, can be painted any color, but white or stained, are the traditional looks.

 Let me show the beautiful wainscoting pictures that inspired me... and give you my steps on how to wainscot using the board and batten technique that I used...
 Scroll down

 This Cape Cod inspired bedroom is full of charm don't you think?
 I love this board and batten technique, same as my master bath.
 They used two thirds of the wall for the wainscoting.
 With an application like this larger artwork won't work well.
 Opt for smaller pictures resting on the shelf cap, maybe stacked using different heights, or 5x7's, 3 or 5 in a row, hung on the wall horizontally.
 You can even place accessories on the shelf cap,(not shown here)varying heights.